 I was first introduced to the thought that bacon fat as something great when I attended the Fat event with Jennifer McLagan earlier in the winter.
 I always loved bacon, but I realized that I was just wasting the bacon fat – and then I started saving it.
 Yup, I started to keep the grease from each batch of bacon that I made.

-This is where a lot of my friends get freaked out and can’t comprehend what I am doing.
-So what, I have awesome bacon fat to saute veggies in, or anything for that matter.
+This is where a lot of my friends get freaked out and can’t comprehend what I’m doing.
+So what, I have awesome bacon fat to sauté vegetables in, or anything for that matter.
 It lends an incredible flavor.
 In fact, Serious Eats had an entire post listing out what to do with bacon fat.

 One thing to consider is to do this when you buy good bacon, the stuff you get from butchers or doesn’t have too much ‘stuff’ added.
 This bacon will render a better fat because it isn’t loaded with the nitrites and chemicals a lot of companies use.
 And the bacon tastes better.